EcommerceMart/ecommercemart.github.io/_posts/2025-06-08-why-is-polo-ralph-lauren-so-expensive.md

 ### **Hollywood and Pop Culture**

 Polo Ralph Lauren’s rise was fueled by its connection to pop culture.
-The brand designed costumes for movies like *The Great Gatsby* (1974) and *Annie Hall* (1977), cementing its place in American style history[3][8].
+The brand designed costumes for movies like *The Great Gatsby* (1974) and *Annie Hall* (1977), cementing its place in American style history.
 Celebrities, athletes, and musicians have worn Polo Ralph Lauren, making it a status symbol for generations.

 ### **Advertising and Lifestyle Branding**

 The brand’s advertising campaigns focus on the “American Dream,” showcasing images of luxury, family, and adventure.
-This lifestyle branding makes customers feel like they’re buying into a world of success and sophistication[4][6].
+This lifestyle branding makes customers feel like they’re buying into a world of success and sophistication.

 ---